Global Services Director · Softcat plc Now booking — Q3 & Q4 2026 LinkedIn ↗

 Four arguments.
 One direction.

 Mark does not deliver the kind of talks that leave audiences with a checklist and a warm feeling.
 He delivers the kind that make audiences question whether the checklist was ever the right thing to build.
-Practitioner perspective, drawn from inside the daily work of running services at scale.
+Four talks, four chapters of one thesis — the Human Operating Model — drawn from inside the daily work of running a £550M services organisation.

-FORMATS Keynote · Breakout · Panel · Fireside · Workshop · Podcast guest
+Available Keynotes · Q3/Q4 2026 Formats Keynote · Breakout · Panel · Fireside · Workshop · Podcast

 AI lands or stalls in the operating model.